You’ve made the move to the world’s most robust, scalable, and agile commerce platform.

 You can use a similar workflow template to:

 - Start once a customer spends over $500 with your store

 - Be triggered based on the number of orders or average order value

 - Tag customers as “gold VIP” and email customer service to send them a personal thank you, coupon code, gift, or anything you see fit

 Watch this video to learn more about Shopify Flow:

-Launchpad is a tool to plan and automate all of the activities necessary to execute a flash sale, product launch, or sales campaign.
-Learn more about how Frankies Bikinis uses Launchpad to schedule, coordinate, and execute major commerce events prior to its product releases.
+Launchpad is a tool for planning and automating all the activities necessary to execute a flash sale, product launch, or sales campaign.

-With Launchpad, you can pre-plan everything on your to-do list and instantly roll it all back once the sale or event is over.
-Learn more about Launchpad in the documentation and in this video:
+With Launchpad, you can pre-plan everything on your campaign to-do list and instantly roll it all back once the sale or event is over.
+You can learn more about Launchpad on our blog and by watching this video:

-While you could always continue to extend your store’s capabilities with Shopify’s apps, for merchants experiencing rapid growth—particularly those with a range of SKUs, multiple online stores, online-to-offline retail locations, expanding supply chains, or international markets—you can seamlessly integrate third-party platforms like …
+You can always continue to extend your store’s capabilities with apps.
+But for retailers experiencing rapid growth—particularly those with a range of SKUs, multiple online stores, online-to-offline retail locations, expanding supply chains, or international markets—you can also seamlessly integrate the third-party platforms you’re already using.

 - Product information management (PIM)